BrendanAdkins/tsdemo/README.md

 ## License

-This project is licensed under the GPL v2 or later.
+This project is licensed under the GPL v2+.

 ## Credits